marcvernet31/AlgorithmicTrading/README.md

 ## Equal-Weight S&P500 index fund

 The S&P 500 is the world's most popular stock market index.
-This Python script accepts the value of a portfolio in USD from the terminal and calculates how many shares of each S&P 500 stock  should be purchased to get an equal-weight investment in the index fund.
+This Python script accepts the value of a portfolio in USD from the terminal and calculates how many shares of each S&P 500 stock  should be purchased to get an equal-weight investment in the index fund, based in stock price and market capitalization.

 The stock market data is extracted with [IEXCloud API](https://iexcloud.io/docs/api/).
 It's important to note that the token ID currently introduced is a for the free sandbox API, that returns random data.
 In order to get meaningful values a real API license needs to be purchased.